opulo-inc/docs/docs/feeders/5-openpnp-setup/feeder-openpnp-setup.md

 ## Configure

-Now that your feeders have been discovered in OpenPnP, you'll need to configure each one.
+Now that your feeders have been discovered in OpenPnP, you'll need to configure them.

 1. Home your LumenPnP.